FREQUENTLY ASKED QUESTIONS

 Are there any age restrictions?

-TrekAmerica tours are aimed at and designed for people ages 18-38, so that you know you will be travelling with people of a similar age.
+TrekAmerica tours are aimed at and designed for people aged 18-38, so that you know you will be travelling with people of a similar age.

 Why should I travel with TrekAmerica?